Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Statistical fluctuations due to a finite number of measurements

 To do so, consider the quantity

-This is just another representation of Jarzynski's equality from Eq.~\ref{eq:Jarzynski}.
+This is just another representation of Jarzynski's equality from Eq.~\eqref{eq:Jarzynski}.
 Given a perfect experimental realization including an infinite number of measurements, we expect $\Delta P=1$.
-All deviations from this value can therefore be assigned to statistical errors, or errors coming from dissipative noise.
+All deviations from this value can therefore be assigned to statistical errors, or errors coming from noise violating double-stochasticity.
 Note that we consider $\Delta P$ instead of Eq.~\eqref{eq:Jarzynski}, since this representation is easier to handle analytically.
-Furthermore, in the limit of small deviations, the first order Taylor expansions around unity for $\Delta P$, and zero for Eq.~\eqref{eq:Jarzynski}, agree.
+Furthermore, in the limit of small deviations, the first order Taylor expansions around unity for $\Delta P$, and zero for Eq.~\eqref{eq:Jarzynski}, agree with one another.

-Given the eigenenergies of the initial and final Hamiltonians, the contribution $\e^{\beta \Delta F}={Z_\mathrm{i}}/{Z_\mathrm{f}}$ can be computed exactly.
+Given the eigenenergies of the initial and final Hamiltonians, we compute the contribution $\e^{\beta \Delta F}={Z_\mathrm{i}}/{Z_\mathrm{f}}$ exactly.
 Thus, any error originates from the measurement of the work distribution.
 We write

-Here $P_m$ denotes the probability to prepare a given initial eigenstate.
-In the optimal case of infinitely many measurements and error-free preparation $P_m=\frac{1}{Z_\mathrm{i}} \e^{-\beta E_m}$; $K_{m\rightarrow n}$ is the transition matrix of the process, defined in Sec.~\ref{sec:theory}.
+Here $P_m$ denotes the probability to prepare a given initial eigenstate, and $K_{m\rightarrow n}$ is the transition matrix of the process, defined in Sec.~\ref{sec:theory}.
+In the optimal case of infinitely many measurements and error-free preparation, we have $P_m=\e^{-\beta E^\mathrm i_m}/{Z_\mathrm{i}}$.

 There are two generic ways for errors to occur.
 The first one is as a statistical error in $P_m$,